Eminent Domain Overview

 - Preparation for war efforts and production of war materials

-In 2005, the Supreme Court considerably broadened the definition of “public use” when it held that the definition included any structure that was intended to generally benefit the community, including shopping malls, hotels, condos, and health clubs.
+In 2005, the Supreme Court broadened the definition of “public use."
+It held that any structure that was intended to generally benefit the community was a public use, including shopping malls, hotels, condos, and health clubs.

 Get Legal Help with Eminent Domain

-If you are facing an eminent domain case or the government is considering acquiring your property, you may have the right to challenge the taking.
-In order to understand your legal rights and options, get professional legal advice from an experienced eminent domain attorney or learn more about state-specific laws on our eminent domain legal answers page.
+If the government is considering acquiring your property, you may have the right to challenge the taking.
+Know your legal rights.
+Get professional legal advice from an experienced eminent domain attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help